How do you fold a handcart?

 Folding bollard cart with 2 cross bars

-Does your handcart have a sturdy front and rear, with two cross bars?
-Then folding is often a bit easier than with a harmonica model.
+Has your wagon a sturdy front and rear, with two crossbars?
+Then folding is often a little easier than with a harmonica model.

 Handy folding tips

-After practicing a few times and applying these tips, you will be a pro in folding the handcart in no time.
+After practicing a few times and applying these tips, you will be a pro at folding the wagon.

 inlay mat